-Can Mooney build the world's longest undersea tunnel between Japan and South Korea?
+Could Moony build the world's longest undersea tunnel connecting Japan and South Korea?

-The International Highway Foundation continues to fund construction in Tokyo and Seoul seeking help.
-"Businessmen withdraw if they are not profitable.
-Politicians stop planning if they oppose it.
+The International Highway Foundation continues to fund construction, seeking support in Tokyo and Seoul.
+"Economists quit their projects if they are not profitable.
+Politicians stop their plans if they receive opposition.
 But we have a long-term perspective.
-There must be someone who is willing to pursue their dreams," Sato said. talk.
+There has to be someone who is willing to pursue their dreams," Sato said. talk.

-You can see the original text (English) of the monocle article from the PDF below.
+The original text (English) of monocle's article can be viewed from the PDF below.